Did you know that losing excess weight is the most effective way in which to lower your blood pressure? Yes, it's even more effective than medication.

 Regular drinking, especially heavy drinking, can raise your blood pressure.

-Regular drinking, especially heavy drinking, can raise blood pressure.
-Men with hypertension should limit their intake to no more than 2 drinks per day, and women to one drink a day.
+Men with high blood pressure should limit their intake to no more than two drinks per day, while women should drink no more than one drink a day.

-Although still much debated, coffee produces a temporary increase in heart rate and blood pressure, also in people who do not suffer from hypertension.
-It would be wise for hypertensive people to avoid the repeated elevations in blood pressure by drinking less coffee.
+Although still much debated, coffee produces a temporary increase in heart rate and blood pressure - also in people who don't suffer from high blood pressure.

 Blood lipids – bad fats

-High cholesterol, especially the "bad fats”, like LDL-cholesterol and triglycerides cause damage to the lining of arteries.
+High cholesterol, especially the "bad fats" like LDL cholesterol and triglycerides, cause damage to the lining of the arteries.
 These fatty deposits, called plaques, partially obstruct and reduce flow through the blood vessels.

-(Dr Kathleen Coetzee, MBChB)
+- (Dr Kathleen Coetzee, MBChB)